Minecraftschurli/Ars-Magica-Legacy-old/README.md

 You can find our current roadmap [here](ROADMAP.md)

 ## ArsMagicaAPI
-Ars Magica: Legacy provides an API for mod developers to add their own content like custom components, affinities, ...
+Ars Magica: Legacy provides an API for mod developers to add their own content like custom spell-components, affinities, ...
 To use it you just need to add the following to your `build.gradle`

 ```gradle